Byron Buxton Player Props: Twins vs. Yankees

-Byron Buxton -- with a slugging percentage of .314 in his past 10 games, including zero home runs) -- will be in action for the Minnesota Twins against the New York Yankees, with Jhony Brito on the hill, on April 24 at 7:40 PM ET.
+Byron Buxton -- .143 average over his past 10 games -- will be in action for the Minnesota Twins versus the New York Yankees, with Nestor Cortes Jr. on the hill, on April 25 at 7:40 PM ET.

-In his most recent game he had a one-hit showing (1-for-4) against the Nationals.
+In his most recent game he had a hitless showing (0-for-4 with an RBI) against the Yankees.

 Byron Buxton Game Info & Props vs. the Yankees